Aurelily/Aurelily/README.md

 😎 About me
 ------

-I worked in web and multimedia technologies since almost 20 years.
+I'm working in web and multimedia technologies since almost 20 years.
+Freelance, but also in many company.
 I was graphic designer, web project manager, SEO consultant and many other jobs around web univers !
 I had learn by myself many development skills with [OpenClassrooms](https://openclassrooms.com/fr/) and [FreeCodeCamp](https://www.freecodecamp.org/).
 March 2021 i have chosen to reorient myself towards Web and mobile developer features, to complete my skills, and also complete my profile with fullstack skills.
 I join a Bootcamp at [Le Reacteur](https://www.lereacteur.io/) to become "Fullstack Web & Mobile Developer".
 Mission Done in june 2021 !! 🚀